I Changed My Career & Regret It. Now What?

 According to the headlines, we are currently in the midst of The Great Resignation.
 In the US, 2.9% of the entire workforce quit in August of this year, while in the same month the number of open positions in the UK hit a new record, surpassing 1 million for the first time.
-While we haven't seen the same trend in Australia just yet, experts predict that we could see a Great Resignation here as early as March 2022, and one survey suggests that 2 in 5 Australians are ready to quit over the next 6 months.
+It's a trend that looks set to continue, with a study published this week finding that almost a quarter of workers plan on changing employers in the coming months.

+There are several reasons, linked to the pandemic, for this shift in career perspective, from changes in quality of life when working from home to burnout while working in essential roles or a reframing of priorities around finances.

 Advertisement

-There are several reasons, linked to the pandemic, for this shift in career perspective, from changes in quality of life when working from home to burnout while working in essential roles or reframing of priorities around finances.

-While some are quitting their current job but staying in their industry, others have spent the last 18 months looking at their career and realising they want something new entirely.
-This realisation is equal parts exciting and intimidating.
+While some are quitting their current job but staying in their industry, others have spent the last 18 months looking at their career and realizing they want something new entirely.
+This realization is equal parts exciting and intimidating.
 How do you make the leap?
 What if you can't afford it?
 What if you do it but then regret it six months later?

 To help you navigate this change, we spoke to Melanie Pritchard, a former lawyer turned success coach and wellbeing trainer with over seven years of experience helping people find their new career path.
 From the four steps crucial to avoiding career change regret to how to sell a misstep on your CV, this is the ultimate guide to making that big leap – and not looking back.